Sport in the United Kingdom: 17th century

-Writing about has explained the role of Puritan power, the English Civil War, and the Restoration of the monarchy in England.
-The Long Parliament in 1642 "banned theatres, which had met with Puritan disapproval.
+Writing about, has explained the role of Puritan power, the English Civil War, and the Restoration of the monarchy in England.
+The Long Parliament in 1642 "banned theaters, which had met with Puritan disapproval.
 Although similar action would be taken against certain sports, it is not clear if cricket was in any way prohibited, except that players must not break the Sabbath".
-In 1660, "the Restoration of the monarchy in England was immediately followed by the reopening of the theatres, and so any sanctions that had been imposed by the Puritans on cricket would also have been lifted."
+In 1660, "the Restoration of the monarchy in England was immediately followed by the reopening of the theaters, and so any sanctions that had been imposed by the Puritans on cricket would also have been lifted."
 He goes on to make the key point that political, social, and economic conditions in the aftermath of the Restoration encouraged excessive gambling, so much so, that a Gambling Act was deemed necessary in 1664.
 It is certain that cricket, horse racing, and boxing (i.e., prizefighting) were financed by gambling interests.
 Leech explains that it was the habit of cricket patrons, all of whom were gamblers, to form strong teams through the 18th century to represent their interests.
 He defines a strong team as one representative of more than one parish, and he is certain that such teams were first assembled in or immediately after 1660.

 Prior to the English Civil War and the Commonwealth, all available evidence concludes that cricket had evolved to the level of village cricket, where only teams that are strictly representative of individual parishes compete.
 The "strong teams" of the post-Restoration mark the evolution of cricket (and, indeed of professional team sport, for cricket is the oldest professional team sport) from the parish standard to the county standard.
 This was the point of origin for major, or first-class, cricket.
 The year 1660 also marks the origin of professional team sports.